 Remote and Rugged

-Ara Irititja digital archives are in Anangu communities in South Australia, Northern Territory and Western Australia.
-Anangu navigate the digital archive, write in information, stories and reflections, and use passwords to restrict access to specific items.
+angu navigate the digital archive, write in information, stories and reflections in real time, and alert administrators to restrict access to specific items.